akschion/PoseGravity/README.md

 ### Overview

 Solves the absolute camera pose estimation problem with additional partial knowledge of the camera's orientation.
 This partial knowledge (axis prior) usually comes from a sensor measurement (e.g. IMU accelerometer), a detected vanishing point in the image, or some domain knowledge assumption (e.g. camera is fixed upright on a tripod).
-The solution can be used by itself or as a quick starting point for general pose estimation.
+The solution can be used by itself or as a quick starting point for general pose estimation (PnP, PnL, PnPnL).

 **Summary of Features:**
 - 🔥 Efficient O(n) runtime with closed-form solution.
 Typically runs orders of magnitude faster than general purpose solvers